kirbyj/vPhon/README.md

 ### Southern/Central

-- The Northern diphthongs [ie ɨə uo] are represented as long [i: ɨː uː], contrasting with the monophthongs [i ɨ u].
+- The Northern diphthongs /ie ɨə uo/ are represented as long /i: ɨː uː/, contrasting with the monophthongs /i ɨ u/.
 - /i e/ are realized [ɨ ə] before surface coronals.
 - On the surface, short back vowels are centralized in closed syllables.
 - The hyperformal contrast between /s/ *x* and /ʂ/ *s* only preserved if `--phonemic` is used.